• Skip to primary navigation

 How to use sequences

-In order to use sequence simply use the CURRVAL and NEXTVAL pseudo column
+To use sequence simply use the CURRVAL and NEXTVAL pseudo column

 NEXTVAL pseudo column